kopycat

 7. Verify Demolinux operation

-Enter the following commands and wait for output:
+Once the system has booted and the console is accessible, enter the following commands and wait for the output:

 ls -l